michalantolik/deployment/README.md

 - Start --> "Turn Windows features on or off"
 - Check "Internet Information Services" checkbox - *this will check only necessary sub-items*
 - Check .e.g.
 "Internet Information Services" --> "Application Development Feautres" --> ASP.NET 4.8 - *if your app uses it*
-- Recommendation: install all necessary features for your web app and nothing more - *to avoid security risks*
+- Recommendation: install only necessary features for your web app and nothing more - *to avoid security risks*
 - Check installation: open web browser and navigate to `localhost` --> you should see IIS startup page (or any test page)
 ### Manual installation on the server OS
 - Start --> "Server Manager" --> "Add roles and features"